MAISD Annual Web Report

 The MAISD serves as a central support system for all public, charter and non-public schools that operate within Muskegon County.
 There are 56 ISDs or Regional Education Service Agencies (RESAs) in the state of Michigan - and no two are exactly alike.
 Each bases its work on the specific needs of their constituent school districts.
 All offer leadership, programs, and services in the areas of early childhood education, instruction, career and technical education, special education, technology, and business.

-- Early Head Start of Muskegon/Oceana (247 families)
+- Early Head Start of Muskegon/Oceana (funded for 165 slots)

 - MAISD North & South Buildings